miskatonicstudio/goat/README.md

 TODO: picture of remote button

-The template uses some global variables (AutoLoad).
+The template uses several global variables (AutoLoad).
 One of them is the mode of the game.
 Currently, 4 modes are implemented:

 * `EXPLORING` the player is moving and interacting with the 3D environment